Food & Dining

 Bobby G’s Chicago Eatery & Sports Bar

 For those looking to escape the crowds and get a taste of the Windy City, take a detour to Bobby G’s in Milton.
 This sports bar serves a menu of bar food and Chicago-style offerings, including an Italian beef sandwich, Chicago-style pizza and Chicago hot dogs “dragged through the garden.”
-Dart boards and a cluster of TVs complete the experience, and while the focus is on Atlanta and Chicago teams, any notable game is likely to be featured, including World Cup matches.
+Dart boards and a cluster of TVs complete the experience, and while the focus is on Atlanta and Chicago teams, World Cup matches will be on display, along with plenty of specials.

 Go here for: Family-friendly, Chicago cuisine